-Supported by the Veterans Branch, Victorian Government, and administered by Museums Australia (Victoria), the Veterans Heritage Project brings ex-service organisations together with museum professionals in order to help protect, preserve, and increase access to Victoria’s war heritage.
+Supported by the Veterans Branch, Victorian Government, and administered by the Australian Museums and Galleries Association Victoria, the Veterans Heritage Project brings ex-service organisations together with museum professionals in order to help protect, preserve, and increase access to Victoria’s war heritage.

 The organisations selected to participate are responsible for diverse collections of military memorabilia that reflect Victoria’s involvement in war and conflict throughout the 20th century.
 War heritage is, however, not confined to monuments and objects.
 The stories and knowledge of their members – our veterans – also form a precious link to our past.
 The Veterans Heritage Project aims to safeguard and recognise these important parts of our history, both tangible and intangible.

 In 2016, nine ex-service organisations began training in museological best practice, spanning collection management, exhibitions and the recording of oral histories from within the service community.
 With a strong focus on digital preservation, the groups were trained to catalogue and publish their collections online using Victorian Collections –a central portal to our state’s cultural heritage.

 These efforts to preserve Victoria’s wartime heritage coincide with the centenary of the First World War (1914 – 1918).
 In commemoration, this website looks back on over one hundred years of service by Victorians and provides an avenue for remembrance beyond the centenary years.
 Here you will find 100 of the many thousands of items catalogued and made digitally available to the public during the project.
 These objects and stories represent hundreds of hours of behind the scenes work by their dedicated custodians.

 The objects and stories on this website also feature in five exhibitions developed by organisations participating in the Veterans Heritage Project across Victoria.
 Please note that these exhibitions are now closed.